strvcom/DeallocTests/README.md

 ## Sample App

-The folder SampleApps contains the demo project that demostrates at least some features.
-We recommend to use DeallocTests with Cocoapods, the support for Carthage and SPM is possible but not maintained.
-The application itself is very simple - there are just three screens in navigation stack.
+The folder SampleApps contains a demo project that demonstrates at least some features.
+We recommend using DeallocTests with Cocoapods, the support for Carthage and SPM is possible but not maintained.
+The application itself is very simple - there are just three screens in the navigation stack.
 All screens are handled by `MainCoordinator`.

 The Podfile adds DeallocTests support to the app's test target.

 ```ruby
 target 'DeallocTestsAppCocoapodsTests' do
   pod 'DeallocTests', :path=>'../../'